 I’ve never been more homesick.
 It’s painful how much I miss home.

-At first I was very upset when Amy told me about this plan.
-I cried for the first time in her session and I kept pushing to discharge permanently at Christmas.
-She kept saying we’re only three weeks off which won’t make a difference in the grand scheme of things.
+At first I was quite upset.
+I cried in her office for the first time, and I kept pushing to discharge permanently at Christmas.
+She kept saying “we’re only three weeks off,” which won’t make a difference in the grand scheme of things.
 But if three extra weeks won’t make a difference, then why would three fewer weeks?